Simon’s Faith Crisis

 "At just the right time, while we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous man, though for a good man someone might possibly dare to die.
 But God proves His love for us in this: While we were still sinners, Christ died for us."
 Romans 5:6-8

-If you or a loved one is in a faith crisis like Simon Peter, please know that God is waiting with open arms.
-He is not eager to pounce on your weakness.
-He is with you to help.
+If you or a loved one is in a faith crisis like Simon Peter, please know that God is waiting with open arms to help.
 Remember Matthew 12:20.

 "A bruised reed He will not break, and a smoldering wick He will not extinguish, till He leads justice to victory."